 Water: The Tie that Binds

-In the heart of New Mexico's Tularosa Basin, wave-like dunes of gypsum sand cover 275 square miles of desert, part of which is protected by White Sands National Monument.
+In the heart of New Mexico's Tularosa Basin, wave-like dunes of gypsum sand cover 275 square miles of desert, part of which is protected by White Sands National Park.
 Sandwiched between the dunes and the San Andres Mountains stretches a vast area known as the Alkali Flat.
 Lake Lucero lies in its southwest corner.
 Together they make up the source of the dunes.